 Detailed Itinerary of Sri Lanka heritage tour

-Day 01: Arrive Colombo – Jaipur (35 km- 45 minutes)
+Day 01: Arrive, Colombo – Jaipur (35 km- 45 minutes)

-The tour starts in Colombo as of most Sri Lanka round tours, you will be welcome by your tour guide and take you to the Colombo hotel where you can take a rest after a long flight.
+The tour starts in Colombo as with most Sri Lanka round tours, you will be welcome by your tour guide and take you to the Colombo hotel where you can take a rest after a long flight.
 Overnight Hotel- Colombo

 Day 02: Arrive Colombo – Anuradhapura (200 km- 4 hours 30 minutes)

 After breakfast starts the journey to Anuradhapura.
 You will reach Anuradhapura toward mid-day.
 Make the lunch break before proceeding to the historical city.
 After some rest & lunch start the Anuradhapura city tour and visit historical monuments.
 Later proceed to the hotel in Sigiriya for an overnight stay.

 After early morning breakfast at the hotel leave for Sigiriya rock fortress before it is getting too hot and crowded.
 The Rock fortress is only 10 minutes away from your hotel.
 After the hike at Sigiriya rock make rest at your hotel.
 In the afternoon leave for Polonnaruwa historical city, where you explore historical monuments and visit the historical museum.

 wildlife exploration with your heritage expeditions Sri Lanka

 The Minneriya and Kaudulla National Parks are very popular places for Sri Lanka wildlife tours and to spot wild elephants.
 Both national parks are located within the cultural triangle of Sri Lanka giving easy access to travelers, who stay in Sigiriya.
 You can make the evening jeep safari at one of the national parks mentioned above at your own cost.

 Adding Village tour to your heritage expeditions in Sri Lanka